 Frequently Asked Questions: Fellowship-wide Vote

-What is the “God” or “Higher Power” vote about?
+What was the former “God” or “Higher Power” vote about?

 At the 2021 MA World Services annual business Conference, District 12 presented an Agenda Item that there be a fellowship-wide vote on whether or not to change the language within the Twelve Steps to replace the word “God” with the words “Higher Power.”
 A formal amendment was passed at that time to include the Twelve Traditions as well.
 Since the 2021 Conference, MA World Services has been creating voting functions and updating the directory of groups/meetings.
 Our goal is to implement this fellowship-wide vote in a manner which represents the group conscience of all MA groups/meetings.